Al-Lawatia

-Lawatis are a prominent tribe.
+Al-Lawatia (English: The Lawatis; اللواتية; لاواتي, sing.
+Lawati) are a prominent Gulf Arab merchant tribe based in the province of Muscat, Oman.
+They are known globally as Khojas but in the Gulf are more commonly referred to as Lawatis due to them being speakers of Lawati, a Sindhi based language.
+There are around 30,000 Luwatis (or 1% of Omanis) in Oman.

 Many Lawati families of successful merchants of the past are now involved in large multi-faceted corporations participating in the development of the region.
+Some Lawati Khowaja can also be found in Gwadar who settled there during 1800-1958 during the period it was part of Oman, they are known by the surname Azim and Al Azim.

 Origins

-The Lawatia (or Lawatiyya) community in Muttrah in Muscat are of Ismaili origins.
-Lawatis are traders and merchants by profession, Lawatis travelled the world for trade and ultimately settled in some of the countries to oversee their businesses.
-They converted to Twelver Shia Islam in the 19th century from Ismaili Shia Islam.
+The Lawatia (or Lawatiyya) community in Muttrah in Muscat has its origins in the Sindh province of Pakistan.
+The Lawatia are Sindhi Khoja by origin.
+They immigrated to Oman between 1780 and 1850.
+Luwatis converted to Twelver Shia Islam in the 19th century from Ismaili Shia Islam.

+However, Laurence Louër, in his book Transnational Shia Politics: Religious and Political Networks in the Gulf, mentions a different theory of the religious origins of Al-Lawati.
+According to this theory, the Lawatis were Ismailis who migrated to Oman from Sindh in the 19th century, before converting to Twelver Shi'ism following a dispute with the leadership of the community.

 Demographics and role in the Persian Gulf

 The majority of Lawatis reside in Muscat, the capital of Oman, but some live on the coast of Al-Batina.
 Some Lawati families reside elsewhere in the Persian Gulf region such as the United Arab Emirates, Qatar, Bahrain and Kuwait.